Dr. Kassir is a leading expert in hair restoration surgery in NJ and NYC. His expertise and precision produce voluminous, natural looking results.

-The hair restoration techniques of Follicular Unit Transplantation and Follicular Unit Extraction are performed in our office facilities in New Jersey under local anesthesia.
+Dr. Kassir specializes in both hair restoration techniques of Follicular Unit Transplantation and Follicular Unit Extraction, which are both performed in our office facilities in New Jersey under local anesthesia.
 The most state of the art techniques involve automated FUE Hair transplant sessions like the Neograft or Artas that involve the movement of thousands of tiny follicular unit grafts may take a whole day, but the time goes by quickly as patients rest comfortably during the hair loss surgery; either watching TV, taking a nap, or chatting with the staff.

 The perception that people may have of a hair transplant, where patients leave the office with their heads wrapped in bandages and have significant bleeding and pain, is from the older, plug techniques.
 In modern follicular unit hair transplantation, hair surgery patients leave the office with only a hat and headband and are able to shower and shampoo their hair the day after hair restoration surgery.
 After the procedure there is only some discomfort that is treated with oral medications, and there is literally no bleeding.